-Cooking steaks involves more than just taking the meat out of the fridge and slapping it on the grill.
+Cooking steaks involve more than just taking the meat out of the fridge and slapping it on the grill.
 You could do that, but if you want to enjoy the perfect steak, you'll get better results if you understand a few basic guidelines for how to prep your steaks for the grill.

 The first thing you're going to want to do is take the steak out of the fridge and let it sit out at room temperature for 30 minutes.
 At this point, you can also preheat your grill, and trim any excess fat from the steaks.
 But don't trim it all off.
 Leave about ¼ inch of fat all the way around.

-A Cold Steak is a Tough Steak
+A Cold Steak Is a Tough Steak

 The reason we don't want to cook chilled steaks is simple.
 A cold steak takes longer to cook, whether you use a pan, a grill or the broiler.
 The key to a perfect steak is cooking it at a high temperature for a short amount of time.
 The colder the steak is when it hits the grill, the longer it will take to cook it.
 And the more time it spends over the heat, the tougher it gets.

 So just remember that a cold steak equals a tough steak.
 Taking the meat out of the fridge for a few minutes beforehand helps your steak stay tender and juicy.

 Some people recommend leaving the meat out at room temperature for as long as an hour.
 The problem here is that you start to approach the territory of food safety hazard.
 Also, you would ideally like the interior of the meat to be a bit cool when it hits the grill.
 This helps you to achieve that perfect medium rare steak.
 If you leave the steak out for too long, the whole steak gets warm (especially if your kitchen is hot and/or it's a hot day) and you give yourself less margin for error.
 It's better to undercook a steak than to overcook one.